UBC-Thunderbots/Software/README.md

 Got a question?
 Look at the [FAQ](docs/faq.md) to see if it's already been answered!

+Want to learn more about the SSL League?
+(Teams, rules, etc.) Check out the [Official SSL RoboCup Website](https://ssl.robocup.org/).

 Want to edit these docs?
 If you're planning on editing diagrams, read the guide on [editing the docs](docs/editing-the-docs.md)